PrakharPandey2729/PrakharPandey2729/README.md

 <h5>- 🌱 I’m currently learning Natural Language Processing, Image Processing and Computer Vision</h5>
 <h5>- 🧠 I am also involved in Competitive Programming and like to grind on Leetcode on the regular, it keeps my brain healthy
 <h5>- 💞️ I’m looking to collaborate on ML/AI/DL and Data Science Projects.
-Development roles would do too :)</h5>
+Development roles are open too :)</h5>